apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 ### RENAME

 `ALTER TABLE RENAME TO` statement changes the table name of an existing table in the database.
+The table rename command cannot be used to move a table between databases, only to rename a table within the same database.

 #### Syntax